-Prerequisite(s): Admitted Freshmen who report a score below 19 on the ACT Reading Subtest or below 26 on the SAT Reading Subtest or below 471 on the SAT Evidence-Based Reading and Writing Subtest.
+Prerequisite(s): Freshmen who report a score below 20 on the ACT Reading Subtest, below 26 on the SAT Reading Subtest, or below 471 on the SAT Evidence-Based Reading and Writing Subtest are selected and pre-registered for BW FiRST and the paired course.
 Students who qualify will take the course in the fall and spring semester of their first year.

 Corequisite(s): Each section of BW FiRST is taught in conjunction with a specific section of a 100-level core course.
-Faculty teaching both courses will collaborate to match supplemental reading instruction to the reading goals of the core course.
+The two courses must be taken concurrently.